linas/i370-bigfoot/README.md

-  (current GNU binutils with i370 patches applied), compiler (gcc version 3.4.6 with i370 patches applied), the Linux kernel (linux version 2.2.1 with i370 patches applied), uClibc (with i370 patches applied), PDPCLIB (comes with some i370 support), busybox (with a `defconfig` that works for i370), and the Hercules System/390 mainframe emulator.
+  (current GNU binutils with i370 patches applied), compiler (gcc version 3.4.6 with i370 patches applied), the Linux kernel (linux version 2.2.1 with i370 patches applied), uClibc (with i370 patches applied), PDPCLIB (comes with some i370 support), BusyBox (with a `defconfig` that works for i370), and the Hercules System/390 mainframe emulator.
 * Multiple demos showing how to compile and IPL code, how to boot